-After the town commission has approved a special exception, conditional use, or variance, the special exception, conditional use, or variance so approved or granted shall lapse after the expiration of one year from its effective date if a building permit has not been issued, or if no substantial construction or change of use has taken place in accordance with the plans for which such special exception, conditional use, or variance was granted.
+After the town commission has approved a special exception, conditional use, or variance, the special exception, conditional use, or variance so approved or granted shall lapse after the expiration of one year from its effective date if a building permit has not been issued, or if no substantial construction or change of use has taken place and shall be null and void if, (a) after 12 months from the date of approval, the property owner has not submitted building permit plans for review and expeditiously pursued a building permit, as determined in the sole discretion of the Town Manager; or (b) after 24 months from the date of the approval, a building permit for a principal building has not been issued and remains in effect; or (c) after 12 months from the date of the approval, the change in use in accordance with the plans for which such special exception, conditional use, or variance was granted.
+Has not been implemented.

 However, for good cause shown, the town commission may grant an extension of up to one year provided the owner requests the extension prior to the expiration of the original approval.